 If you enjoying jogging, combining this with exercising your dog can be a really enjoyable form of exercise for both you and your doggo.
 The challenge has been that doggos sometimes want to accelerate at a pace faster than you are comfortable with and holding a leash can inhibit your jogging motion.
-The jogging leash belt aims to solve these challenges and get you out having fun running with your doggo.
+The jogging leash belt for dogs aims to solve these challenges and get you out having fun running, jogging or comfortably walking with your dog.

-We tested an orange version of the belt.
+We tested an orange version of the dog jogging leash belt.
 It is bright and enhances your visibility with a reflective strip made from polyester but has the feel and texture more of a neoprene wetsuit style material.
 The strap and snap lock fasteners are strong and easy to use.

 The belt and leash come in two distinct pieces as shown below, so that the belt and leash can be used seperately as desired rather than connected together.